 ISO 27001 accreditation is important because it provides a systematic approach to identifying and mitigating security risks.
 Rather than relying on ad hoc controls, businesses implement structured policies, procedures, and technical safeguards.

 ISO 27001 accreditation is recognised globally, but its relevance is particularly strong in Australia due to strict privacy and data protection laws.
-Regulations such as the Privacy Act and the Notifiable Data Breaches scheme require organisations to take reasonable steps to protect personal information.
+The Privacy Act 1988 and the Notifiable Data Breaches scheme require organisations to take reasonable steps to protect personal information — and those obligations have been significantly strengthened by the Privacy and Other Legislation Amendment Act 2024, which introduced a statutory tort for serious privacy breaches and substantially increased penalties.
+You can read more about how these changes affect your business in our guide to the new Privacy Act and what it means for small businesses.

 By aligning with ISO 27001 accreditation, businesses can demonstrate that they have implemented internationally accepted security controls.
 This reduces the risk of data breaches and improves preparedness for audits or regulatory scrutiny.

 Australian businesses pursuing government contracts or working with large enterprises are increasingly expected to show evidence of ISO 27001 certification.
-Accreditation signals maturity and reliability in information security management.
+APRA-regulated entities in financial services will also find that ISO 27001 provides a strong management framework for demonstrating compliance with APRA CPS 234.
+Accreditation signals maturity and reliability in information security management across all sectors.

 ISO 27001 accreditation is built around the implementation of an information security management system.
 This system defines how an organisation manages risk, documents controls, and responds to incidents.